CRM vs Spreadsheet for Contact Management: When to Switch

 Multiple contact sources

-Team access matters
+Team access and ownership matter

 When more than one person needs visibility, ownership and follow-up continuity, the CRM becomes easier to rely on.

-What changes in daily work
+What changes in daily work after the switch

 Fewer missed follow-ups